vchavkov/fork-oneuptime/Docs/Content/probe/custom-probe.md

 docker compose up -d
 ```

-If you are self hosting CBSUptime, you can change `ONEUPTIME_URL` to your custom self hosted instance.
+If you are self hosting CBS Uptime, you can change `ONEUPTIME_URL` to your custom self hosted instance.

 #### Kubernetes